How to stop backflow from sewage

 3. Proper System Design and Installation

-4. Flood Prevention Measures
+4. Flood Precaution Measures

 5. Monitoring and Alarms

-Dealing with Sewage Backflow Incidents
+Dealing with Incidents

 1. Immediate Actions

-2. Professional Cleanup and Restoration
+2. Expert Cleanup and Restoration

-• Hire Professionals: Contact a professional sewage cleanup service to handle the decontamination and restoration process.
+• Hire Professionals: Contact a professional sewage cleanup to handle the decontamination and restoration process.
 They have the necessary equipment and expertise to safely clean and disinfect affected areas.

 • Remove Contaminated Materials: Dispose of any materials that cannot be thoroughly cleaned and disinfected, such as carpets, drywall, and insulation.